Mythic-Projects/Titanium/README.md

-[Paper-0350] Use a Queue for Queueing Commands [Paper-0352] Optimize BlockPosition helper methods by Spottedleaf [Paper-0353] Send nearby packets from world player list not server by Mystiflow [Paper-0387] Reduce memory footprint of NBTTagCompound by Spottedleaf [Paper-0797] Use Velocity compression and cipher natives by Elier
+[Paper-0350] Use a Queue for Queueing Commands [Paper-0352] Optimize BlockPosition helper methods by Spottedleaf [Paper-0353] Send nearby packets from world player list not server by Mystiflow [Paper-0361] Async Chunk Loading and Generation by Aikar [Paper-0387] Reduce memory footprint of NBTTagCompound by Spottedleaf [Paper-0797] Use Velocity compression and cipher natives by Elier